-- (a) It is the duty of the law enforcement officers, to enforce all traffic laws of this municipality and of the state vehicle laws applicable to street and highway traffic in this municipality. - (b) Officers of the police department or special officers assigned by the chief of police are hereby authorized to direct all traffic by voice, hand or signal in conformance with traffic laws, provided that in the event of a fire or other emergency or to expedite traffic or to safeguard pedestrians, officers may direct traffic as conditions may require notwithstanding the provisions of the traffic laws. - (c) Authorized city personnel, when at the scene of a fire, may direct or assist the police in directing traffic thereat or in the immediate vicinity.
+- (a) It is the duty of the law enforcement officers of the police department or the officers assigned by the chief of police, to enforce all traffic laws of this municipality and of the state vehicle laws applicable to street and highway traffic in this municipality. - (b) Officers of the police department or special officers assigned by the chief of police are hereby authorized to direct all traffic by voice, hand or signal in conformance with traffic laws, provided that in the event of a fire or other emergency or to expedite traffic or to safeguard pedestrians, officers of the police department_may direct traffic as conditions may require notwithstanding the provisions of the traffic laws. - (c) Authorized city personnelMembers of the fire department, when at the scene of a fire, may direct or assist the police in directing traffic thereat or in the immediate vicinity.